rwnull/insitu_probe_generator/README.md

 # insitu_probe_generator
-## Generate HCR-style Probe Pairs for fluorescent in situ mRNA visualization
+## Generate HCR-3.0-style Probe Pairs for fluorescent *in situ* mRNA visualization

 ### Intention of this program: